Romy Bär: National team career

 Bär played for all of the youth national teams and was called up to the senior national team in 2008.
 She played her first international match against Belgium in the preparation match for the additional qualifying round for the European Championship.
 In her first competitive game on 9 January 2009 in Kyiv, she scored 21 points in a 47–73 loss to Ukraine.

+In 2024, Bär participated in the Summer Olympics in Paris.
+At the EuroBasket Women 2025, she reached the quarter-finals with the German team.